mnot/I-D/stakeholder-rights/draft.md

 Likewise, sometimes efforts are brought to the IETF that represent the technical needs of a specific constituency that does not take the needs of others into account.
-On its own, such a specification meets a technical need for its community, at the expense of another set of constituents.
+On its own, such a specification meets a technical need for its community, but at the expense of others.
+When presented with such a proposal, we need to decide how to handle it.

 Currently, such decisions occur in an ad hoc fashion, often without explicitly being discussed.
-This approach works reasonably well in many cases; even if a constituency is not directly represented in the process, there are often advocates for their interest, and ultimately protocols that disadvantage a particular constituency tend to be either rejected by it or eventually replaced.
+This approach works reasonably well in many cases; even if a constituency is not directly represented in the process, there are often advocates for their interests, and ultimately protocols that disadvantage a particular constituency tend to be either rejected by it or eventually replaced.

-However, we do sometimes expend a considerable amount of energy mitigating potential harm to under-represented constituencies.
+However, we do sometimes expend a considerable amount of energy mitigating potential harm to under-represented constituencies, and often harm to a constituency is not so onerous or obvious as to dissuade them from using something (e.g., {{RFCxxxx}}).

 Furthermore, the Internet is not a value-neutral space, as per the IETF's mission {{RFC3935}}:

 > The IETF community wants the Internet to succeed because we believe that the existence of the Internet, and its influence on economics, communication, and education, will help us to build a better human society.

-To better define the criteria that we use to make such decisions when necessary, and to help fulfill the mission of the IETF, this document outlines a set of guidelines about how the constituents of Internet standards should be identified, and when necessary, balanced.
+To better define the criteria that we use to make such decisions when necessary, minimize potential harm, and to help fulfill the mission of the IETF, this document outlines a set of guidelines about how the constituents of Internet standards should be identified, and when necessary, balanced.

 ## Notational Conventions